Property VAT Guide

 Residential Property VAT Guide

 When you sell or rent an existing residential property such as a house or flat then you will normally be making a VAT exempt supply.
 This means you don’t charge VAT but cannot recover the VAT you incur on your purchases relating to it.
 If your only business activity is letting domestic property then you cannot register for VAT.
+Equally of course you will not be charged VATwhen you buy the property so there wont be so much VAT to recover.

 If you construct a new domestic property and then sell the Freehold you will make a zero rated supply.
 This means you can recover VAT on construction costs.
 Although if you use a third party builder they will not have charged you VAT on their construction.
 This means that the main VAT you will be recovering is on other costs such as planning and architects fees.